 If some construction or other work has created extensive damage to the root zone, you may have to cut them cleanly off with a handsaw if they cannot be recovered.
 A professional tree care service can make sure that the tree doesn’t have any stability issues as a result of cutting large roots.
 The last thing you want is for the whole thing to topple over because you’ve disconnected it from a grounding root system.

 If the trunk or branches has peeling bark or hollow and decayed areas, this could indicate a major problem.
-It could mean the tree is unsafe and unstable.
-It’s also a good idea to have this evaluated by a tree service company in your area.

 Pests and disease

 This is one of the most common things that can kill a tree.
 Things to look for include root decay, dead branches, off-colored leaves, a leaning trunk, cracked or mounted soil new the base of the tree, to mushrooms growing around the base, bark list area or sunburned or sunscald areas.
-The tree may or may not be able to be saved so it’s important to have a tree care professional inspect the tree for safety.
+The tree may or may not be able to be saved so it’s important to have a tree care professional inspect the tree for security concerns.

 Wounds to the bark